- A genuine interest in rural animal species

 You will need to supply a Criminal Convictions History (via the Ministry of Justice), which is 6 months old or less, before the start date of your programme if you are a NEW student to the School of Veterinary Nursing.

-If you studied with us in the previous year and are returning to the School of Veterinary Nursing for further study you will only need to make a declaration (click here) stating your history hasn’t changed since the previous report.
+If you have studied with us in the last calendar year, have previously supplied us with a criminal convictions report and are returning to the School of Veterinary Nursing for further study you will only need to make a declaration (click here) stating your history hasn’t changed since the previous report.

 - Evidence of veterinary clinic to support practicum components of the programme